 Crop production is also referred to as hydroponics or container agriculture.
 It involves growing plants in water mixed nutrient solution reservoir without the use of soil.
 Controlled crop production optimizes the water, nutrient, and light supplied to the plants.
 To improve growth, you may carefully monitor and plan water and nutrient solution in plants.
 This type of agriculture is widely practiced in many parts of the world, particularly in countries with limited arable land.

 4 .
 Less water requirement

 Hydroponics is that it is a very efficient use of resources.
 In traditional farming, a lot of water is lost to evaporation and runoff.
-With hydroponics, the plants use all water and nutrients, so there is very little waste.
+With hydroponic farming, the plants use all water and nutrient solution, so there is very little waste.
 This makes it possible to grow more food with less water which is essential as global water shortages become more common and fewer negative impacts on the environment.
 By using hydroponics, farmers can reduce their water usage by up to 90%.
 Here water is recirculated and reused.
 This is a crucial factor in a country like Australia, where water is scarce.
 Hydroponic systems can be designed to recycle the water used, further reducing the amount needed.

 How Often Should You Water Seedlings in Rockwool Hydroponic?

 How Often to Water Your Plants With the Kratky Method?

 The light utilized in hydroponic farm is focused on the wavelengths of light that plants most readily absorb.
 This is done to maximize the amount of energy supplied to the plants.
 This helps to minimize wasted energy.
 Also, because the plants are not competing with other plants for light, they can be grown closer together, reducing the energy needed to grow a given number of plants.